Ludwig von Schröder (Luftwaffe): Luftwaffe service

-As the military commander in Serbia, on 31 May 1941 he ordered the registration of the Jews and Gypsies, who had to be registered and carry a yellow armband as a means of identification.
-This order also contained a ban on the free exercise of professions and exclusion from the public service and private companies.
-This was followed by the command of the military administration to do forced labor.
-The Nazi measure to register Jewish assets was also carried out to facilitate the later "aryanization" (de-Jewification).
-With these orders by Schröder, anti-Jewish persecution measures were standardized in the entire occupied Serbia.
-Schröder died in the Hohenlychen SS hospital, where he had been transported on 23 July after an airplane accident in Belgrade.
+Schröder was also a member of the Schutzstaffel (SS) from 1 October 1937 (SS number 288,517), entering as an SS-Brigadeführer and being promoted to SS-Gruppenführer on 20 April 1941.
+On 31 May 1941, Schröder ordered the registration of all Jews and Romani people in Serbia, who had to register with the authorities and wear a yellow armband as a means of identification.
+This order also contained a ban on their engaging in professions, and exclusion from public service and private companies.
+This was followed by a command of the military administration to undertake forced labor.
+The Nazi measure to register Jewish assets was also carried out to facilitate the later Aryanization of Jewish property.
+With these orders, anti-Jewish persecution measures were standardized in all of occupied Serbia.
+Forces under Schröder's command also carried out reprisal killings for attacks on German troops.
+Schröder died on 28 July 1941 in the Hohenlychen Sanatorium, where he had been transferred on 23 July after an airplane accident in Belgrade.